 - Connect with other alumni from your bootcamp, university, home country, etc.

-- Connect with other junior engineers (they know what you’re going through) or software engineers working with tech that you enjoy
+- Connect with other juniors in your tech area of expertise (they know what you’re going through) or people working with tech that you enjoy

-- Connect with people who could be your future boss – CTO, engineering team lead, senior engineers, etc.
+- Connect with people who could be your future boss – CTO, team leads, senior engineers, etc.

-- Connect with company in-house talent acquisition and HR managers or CEO/COO in smaller companies
+- Connect with company in-house talent acquisition and HR managers or the CEO/COO in smaller companies

 That’s it.
 No other ’ask’.
-A lot of people will accept this kind of request.
-It’s not pushy, you’re not asking for a meeting, and you’re not filling their screen with text and attachments.
+Most people will accept this kind of request.
+It’s not pushy, you’re not asking for anything, and you’re not filling their screen with text and attachments.

 Once connected, send a brief thank you along the lines of:

 “Thanks for connecting, Diane.
 I’m currently job hunting and would appreciate it if you could keep me in mind for any opportunities at your company.
-I’m aiming for a junior front-end developer role and my resume & portfolio are here: www.givepaulrobertsajob.com.
+I’m aiming for a junior front-end developer role.
+My resume & portfolio are here: www.givepaulrobertsajob.com.
 Thank you.”

 Keep it simple, keep it short, be polite and respect their time.